bright/new-www/_posts/2017-10-27-make-the-most-of-it.md

 author: ula
 hidden: false
 image: /images/tomatoes/table-meetings.jpg
-tags: time management productivity priorities
+tags: [time, management, productivity, priorities]
 ---
 Day has 24 hours.
 You can spend it doing whatever you want.